 I am a data scientist for the National Endowment for the Humanities in the Office of Data and Evaluation.
 In my role I support the internal work of the agency and evaluations of its impact on the humanities across the nation via data dashboards, visualizations, and research projects.

 Prior to my position with the NEH, I was an assistant professor of higher education and policy at the University of Florida and a research assistant professor of education and policy at the University of Virginia.
-My research interested centered on college access, the outcomes of college participation, and using tools of data science such as machine learning and Bayesian statistics to critically examine higher education policy questions that are difficult to answer with conventional econometric tools.
+My research interests centered on college access, the outcomes of college participation, and using tools of data science such as machine learning and Bayesian statistics to critically examine higher education policy questions that are difficult to answer with conventional econometric tools.

 In my work I have examined how students weigh factors like distance and cost when choosing a college and the effect of college participation on both economic outcomes and civic behaviors.
 I have also used poststratification techniques to improve the representativeness of survey responses among former students who exited early and to produce state-level estimates of low-income college enrollment using non-representative data.
 I have a particular interest in students’ access to broadband: how it varies across student populations, its connection to past housing policy, and its relationship to online course enrollments.
 See my publications and working papers pages for a complete list of my papers (including open access versions) and my GitHub profile for links to replication files for many of my projects.